asimsinan/ai-task-generator/scripts/README.md

    - `fix-dependencies`: Fix invalid dependencies automatically
    - `add-task`: Add a new task using AI

-   Run `task-master --help` or `node scripts/dev.js --help` to see detailed usage information.
+   Run `ai-task-generator --help` or `node scripts/dev.js --help` to see detailed usage information.

 ## Listing Tasks